Johor Bahru–Singapore Rapid Transit System: Planning and development

 In December 1990, Muhyiddin suggested to deputy prime minister Goh Chok Tong that the Singapore MRT could be extended to Johor Bahru as part of the Woodlands extension, saying that such an extension could capitalise on the potential ridership in Johor.
 Muhyiddin also proposed that a light rail line could be built instead, which would connect with the MRT line in Woodlands.
 Following the announcement of the Woodlands extension in February 1991, Singapore's communications minister Mah Bow Tan said the cross-border link was "very much on the cards", with provisions at Woodlands station reserved for the extension.
 Nevertheless, further feasibility studies would need to be carried out with the Malaysian government.

 The rapid transit system was then revisited two decades later and proposed during the Singapore-Malaysia Leaders' Retreat on 24 May 2010.
-The RTS would link Tanjung Puteri in Johor Bahru and Woodlands in Singapore, aiming to ease traffic congestion on the Johor–Singapore Causeway and enhance connectivity between the two countries.
+The RTS would link Tanjong Puteri in Johor Bahru and Woodlands in Singapore, aiming to ease traffic congestion on the Johor–Singapore Causeway and enhance connectivity between the two countries.
 It was targeted to be operational by 2018.